-If you are charged with drug offense, or even just under investigation for a drug offense, it is in your best interest to retain an experienced Manassas drug lawyer immediately to aggressively defend you at every phase of the case.
+If you are charged with a drug offense, or even just under investigation for a drug offense, it is in your best interest to retain an experienced Manassas drug lawyer immediately to aggressively defend you at every phase of the case.

 When charged with possessing, distributing, manufacturing, or selling illegal drugs in the Commonwealth, the penalties upon conviction are severe and can follow you for years after your punishment has been served.
-A skilled drug lawyer in Manassas, however, can help you to mitigate the effects of such charges on your personal and professional life.
+A skilled lawyer in Manassas, however, can help you to mitigate the effects of such charges on your personal and professional life.

 Working with a Manassas Drug Attorney

 There is no substitute for experienced, aggressive representation in a criminal matter.
 With drug charges in particular, there is often room for interpretation when it comes to proving things like the “intent” to sell something or what it means to “possess” an illegal substance.
 This is where your Manassas drug lawyer comes in, capitalizing on the weaknesses of the prosecution’s case in an effort to have your drug charges dismissed or dramatically lessened.